Mark Reynolds (footballer, born 1987): Aberdeen (permanent transfer)

 Ahead of the 2015–16 season, Reynolds remained as Aberdeen's vice–captain after Ryan Jack was appointed as the new captain.
 However, in the first leg of the UEFA Europa League's first qualifying round against KF Shkëndija, he suffered a shoulder injury and was substituted in the 69th minute, as the match ended in a 1–1 draw.
 After the match, it was announced that Reynolds would be out for three months.
 By October, he made his return to training.
 On 16 October 2015, Reynolds made his return to the starting line–up and played 45 minutes before being substituted, in a 2–0 loss against Ross County.
 Since returning from injury, he regained his first team place for the club's next six matches.
-This last until Reynolds suffered a broken nose against Heart of Midlothian on 12 December 2015 and was substituted at half–time, as Aberdeen won 1–0.
+This lasted until Reynolds suffered a broken nose against Heart of Midlothian on 12 December 2015 and was substituted at half–time, as Aberdeen won 1–0.
 After missing two matches with an injury, he returned to the starting line–up, in a 0–0 draw against Partick Thistle on 30 December 2015.
 However, in a match against Ross County on 17 January 2016, Reynolds received a straight red card in the 26th minute for a foul on Alex Schalk, in a 3–2 win.
 After serving a one match suspension, he returned to the starting line–up and helped the club win 2–1 on 3 February 2016.
 Following his return from suspension, Reynolds regained his first team place, maintaining his partnership with Taylor in the centre–back position.
 Despite expressing his optimism of Aberdeen becoming title contender once again, the club finished second place in the league for the second time in a row.
 At the end of the 2015–16 season, he went on to make twenty–four appearances in all competitions.